Built-in Interactive Dashboards

 Accessing dashboards

-Users that have been assigned the AppGrid Dashboard license will see the Analytics button in the sidebar.
+Users that have been assigned the AppGrid Analytics license will see the Analytics button in the sidebar.
 Clicking that button will display the AppGrid dashboard report page which displays a list of the user's dashboards.

-Click the delete button on a report record to remove the report.
+Select a report and click the delete button on a report record to remove the report.

 Creating dashboards